 - Revenues for a unit established within a college or area which provides central support services to that college or area.

-- Exemptions approved by the Vice President of Business and Finance and/or the President due to special considerations, based on written requests from colleges or areas.
+- Exemptions approved by the Vice President of Finance and Administration and/or the President due to special considerations, based on written requests from colleges or areas.